19 May, 2022

 Out of the 354 ADRA participants in Shupikai’s region, 271 are women.
 These women, just like Shupikai, want to give their children a brighter future and are grateful for the opportunity to change their circumstances.

 Your gift today can provide mothers like Shupikai with the skills and resources they need to build a brighter future for themselves, their families and their communities.
-Visit adra.org.au/build to donate today.
+Donate today at adra.org.au/donate.